Farama-Foundation/Gymnasium/docs/environments/atari/laser_gates.md

 ## Description

 The Cryptic Computer is malfunctioning!
-Use your Dante Dart to navigate through the computer and deestroy the four Failsafe Detonators.
+Use your Dante Dart to navigate through the computer and destroy the four Failsafe Detonators.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=271)